ashe-cuena/neete/README.md

-A situation though where "Focus" is imperative is a case where a container has been shrunk to a point where the nodes contained become hard to see or where NETE has determined that they are too small to render.
+A situation though where "Focus" is imperative is a case where a container has been shrunk to a point where the nodes contained become hard to see or where NEETE has determined that they are too small to render.
 At that point, the inside of the container will have a hatched pattern as in the left figure  above.
 This pattern reminds the user that the node is a container and has elements which have become too small to see.
 In order to view details on such a container either it have to be expanded or it will need to be focused.
 When in focus mode, the top bar changes to highlight the name of the container as in right side figure above.

 This feature allows the user to drill into deeper and deeper detail as and where necessary allowing control over the amount of attention needed in different scenarios.
 ### Ignore